Before You Move In

 Security Deposit

 Moving out means moving on, to a new place, a new city, new experiences.
-Renters who are only looking forward to moving on, and don't give adequate attention to the place they're leaving will be sorely disappointed when the security deposit statement comes in the mail.
+Renters who are only looking forward to moving on and don't give adequate attention to the place they're leaving will be sorely disappointed when the security deposit statement arrives in the mail.

 Security Deposits Start Now